bobvanluijt/tosja-richard/index.md

 # RSVP

-Please let us know if you are able to attend to attend.
+Please let us know if you are able to attend.

 <!-- EMAIL FORM WILL SHOW UP HERE -->